-When planning a visit to Poland, it is worth considering combining holidays with fun events taking place at that time in Poland.
-Many of them are known only to local residents, but there are also some that attract thousands of visitors from all over the world.
+When planning a visit to Poland, it is worth considering combining holidays with fun events taking place at the same time!
+Many festivals in Poland are known only to local residents, but there are some that attract thousands of visitors from all over the world.
 See our list of fun events and festivals in Poland that can make your visit to this beautiful country even more memorable.

 More: Poland Rock Festival

 The Polish art scene has developed at an amazing speed in recent years.
-It’s no wonder Targi Rzeczy Ładnych (Fair of Pretty Things) in Warsaw, that has taken place for several years, has been so successful.
+It’s no wonder Targi Rzeczy Ładnych (Fair of Pretty Things), that has taken place for several years, has been so successful.
 This two day event is a celebration of Polish design at its best.
 In addition to purchasing unique pieces from the artists, visitors can also participate in workshops, presentations and conversations.

 Poland is well known for its unique pottery style.
 Every year in August, the town of Bolesławiec turns into the largest ceramic fair in Poland presenting quality, handmade products for visitors.
 During this weekend there are also many presentations and workshops where you can even create your own piece of pottery.
 The festival concludes with a parade passing through the streets of the charming city and a concert with famous Polish musicians.